danieljprice/phantom/docs/examples/mdot.rst

-More generally, to have full access to all of the sink particle information in the dump files, :doc:`write yourself a module for the phantomanalysis utility <analysis>`.
+More generally, to have full access to all of the sink particle information in the dump files, :doc:`write yourself a module for the phantomanalysis utility </user-guide/analysis>`.
 Then you can just import the sink particle arrays directly and perform whatever analysis you desire.

 You can access the mass accreted by a sink particle by first importing